Santry: Santry Demesne (Santry Court)

-Santry Demesne (also referred to as Santry Park or Santry Woods) is a demesne situated within Santry, in the administration of Fingal County Council and adjacent to Morton Stadium, the national athletics stadium.
+Santry Court (also referred to as Santry Park or Santry Woods) is a demesne situated within Santry, in the administration of Fingal County Council and adjacent to Morton Stadium, the national athletics stadium.
 It contains a walled garden, a lake, monuments and has the Santry River going through it.
 The stadium was the venue for the European Cross Country Championships in 2009.

 Where the new Santry Demesne public park is situated, on part of the estate lands, was once a palatial old house and gardens, built in the 18th century.
 This was once the largest house in north County Dublin and people travelled from far and wide to be received by the owners, the Barry family.
-Many hints of the house still exist and the park is worth visiting to find the house foundations, front steps, tree avenue and walled garden.
-A small bend in the Santry River (which forms the boundary of the park today) was widened to create a small pond for the boating pleasure of Georgian ladies and gentlemen who resided at, and visited, the house.
+A number of hints of the house still exist in the park, including the house foundations, front steps, tree avenue and walled garden.
+A small bend in the Santry River (which forms the boundary of the park today) was widened to create a small boating pond.

-In 1912 King Victor Emmanuel of Italy presented the Barrys/Domvilles with a gift of 16 foreign tree species.
+In 1912, King Victor Emmanuel of Italy presented the Barrys/Domvilles with a gift of 16 foreign tree species.
 The house fell into disrepair, initially at the turn of the 20th century as the estate proved not to be economically viable but ultimately after the Domville family departed Ireland post-independence in 1921.
-It came into the possession of the State, which intended to repair it and use it as a mental asylum.
+It came into the possession of the Irish state, which intended to repair it and use it as a mental asylum.
 This plan was shelved by the start of World War II; the need to increase security around Dublin Airport meant it was used as an army depot, and part of the gardens as a firing range.
-There are many theories locally about what happened next but it appears as if soldiers of the Irish army caused a fire and the house was severely damaged in 1947, followed by demolition shortly afterwards.
+There are a number of theories locally about what happened next, but it appears as if soldiers of the Irish army caused a fire and the house was severely damaged in 1947, followed by demolition shortly afterwards.

-In 1972, part of the demense was sold to Trinity College Dublin, and was developed with sports grounds, as well as a book storage facility for its library system.
+In 1972, part of the demesne was sold to Trinity College Dublin, and was developed with sports grounds, as well as a book storage facility for its library system.

-As of 2010, the walled garden was leased to a community group to run as a Community Garden; the 4-acre plot is divided into three sections an ornamental section, heritage and kitchen garden.
-Many varieties of plants, vegetables and fruit are grown by the 90 volunteers in the garden, since 2013 there is also a bee apiary.
+As of 2010, the walled garden had been leased to a community group to run as a community garden; the 4-acre plot was divided into three sections: an ornamental section, heritage and kitchen garden.
+Several varieties of plants, vegetables and fruit are grown by volunteers in the garden.
+Since 2013, there has also been a bee apiary.

-A number of tree species in Santry include native trees such as oak, ash, beech and rowan, as well as the more exotic Spanish chestnuts, Californian redwood (Sequoias), Italian walnut, Lebanon cedar, Horse chestnut, Sweet chestnut, Beech, Evergreen Oak, and Chinese Pines.
+A number of tree species in Santry include native trees such as oak, ash, beech and rowan, as well as Spanish chestnuts, Californian redwood (Sequoias), Italian walnut, Lebanon cedar, Horse chestnut, Sweet chestnut, Beech, Evergreen Oak, and Chinese Pines.